The Connor Saunders Foundation

 Having access to a defibrillator can be life-saving.
 For every minute that a person is in cardiac arrest, their chances of survival drops by 10%.
 A defibrillator is the only definitive treatment for someone who is suffering a cardiac arrest, which is why we believe it is so important for schools to not only have access to this life-saving piece of equipment, but to also learn how to use it.

-Last year we provided funding to The Connor Saunders Foundation for 10 schools in and around Brighton and Hove to each receive a defibrillator and first aid training.
-As part of our 50th year celebrations, we are providing funding for another 20 defibrillators to be placed in schools around Sussex.
+In 2016, we provided funding to The Connor Saunders Foundation for 10 schools in and around Brighton and Hove to each receive a defibrillator and first aid training.
+As part of our 50th year appeal, we are delighted to have provided funding for another 20 defibrillators, which have been placed in schools around Sussex.
+The foundation reached their own milestone in our 50th year, by handing over its defibrillator, and we are so proud to be part of their journey.